Interruptions of Studies

 - Interruption of Study may affect issues such as council tax exemption, travel discounts and visas.
 Students and supervisors should seek advice from the Doctoral School if they are unsure of these implications.
 Funded Doctoral Candidates should first check with their funding body if their scholarship allows for a period of interruption.

-- Student route/Tier 4 visa holders who are on a IoS are not actively engaged on their course therefore SOAS is required to notify the Home Office/UKVI of the change to their student status.
+- SOAS can only continue sponsorship of a Student route/Tier 4 visa holders on an IoS and therefore not actively engaged on their course for a maximum of 60 days.
+Student route/Tier 4 visa holders who wish to Interrupt their Studies for more than 60 days should be aware that SOAS is required to notify the Home Office/UKVI of the change to their student status.
 This will result in the cancellation of their visa sponsorship and their visa will be curtailed (shortened) to 60 days from the date of the report.
 Once we have cancelled a student’s visa sponsorship, they should leave the UK within 60 days of the cancelation.
-Students will normally be required to apply for a new visa when they are ready to resume their studies at SOAS.
-Further advice can be sought from the SOAS Compliance team.
+Students will normally be required to apply for a new visa when they are ready to resume their studies at SOAS Further advice can be sought from the SOAS Compliance team.

 - If you hold funding it is likely that, dependent on your funder's requirements, this will be withdrawn while you are on the IoS.
 No fees are due to SOAS while you are on an approved IoS however if you are reliant on a stipend for living costs please be aware that this could be withdrawn until you return to your PhD studies.
 Further advice can be sought from the SOAS Scholarships team.